1933 Edmonton municipal election

 The 1933 Edmonton municipal election was held November 8, 1933 to elect a mayor and five aldermen to sit on City Council and four trustees each to sit on the public and separate school boards.

-There were ten aldermen on city council, but five of the positions were already filled: Charles Gibbs, John Wesley Fry, James Ogilvie, James East, and John McCreath were all elected to two-year terms in 1932 and were still in office.
+There were ten aldermen on city council, but five of the positions were already filled.
+James East, Charles Gibbs, John Wesley Fry, John McCreath and James Ogilvie had been elected to two-year terms in 1932 and were still in office.

-There were seven trustees on the public school board, but three of the positions were already filled: Mrs. E G Ferris, Frederick Casselman, and Samuel Barnes had all been elected to two-year terms in 1932 and were still in office.
+There were seven trustees on the public school board, but three of the positions were already filled.
+Samuel Barnes, Frederick Casselman and Mrs. E G Ferris had been elected to two-year terms in 1932 and were still in office.
 The same was true of the separate school board, where Adrien Crowe (SS), J O Pilon, and W D Trainor were continuing.

 Voter turnout

-There were 21,730 ballots cast out of 44,603 eligible voters, for a voter turnout of 48.7%.
+In this election, 21,730 of 44,603 eligible voters cast votes, for a voter turnout of 48.7%.